Leapfrog: Variations

 The French version of this game is called saute-mouton (literally "leapsheep"), and the Romanian is called capra ("mounting rack" or "goat").
-In India it is known as "Aar Ghodi Ki Par Ghodi" (meaning "horseleap").
-In Italy the game is called "la cavallina" (i.e. "small or baby female horse").
-In Dutch it is called "bokspringen" (literally "goatjumping"; a 'bok' is a male goat) or "haasje-over" (literally "hare-over").
+In India it is known as Aar Ghodi Ki Par Ghodi in Hindi (meaning horseleap).
+In Italy the game is called la cavallina (i.e. small or baby female horse).
+In Dutch it is called bokspringen (literally goatjumping; a bok is a male goat) or haasje-over (literally hare-over).